aeshirey/waitfor/README.md

 | `--verbose` | Writes some details about status checks to stdout.
 Without this option, nothing is written. |

 ## Multiple conditions
-You can combine any number of the above conditions*, and as soon as any one of them is met, the program will exit.
-For example, this command will complete when `foobar.com` is found _or_ after ten minutes has passed:
+You can combine any number of the above conditions (except `--elapsed`, which may be used only once), and as soon as any one of them is met, the program will exit.
+For example, this command will complete when `foobar.txt` is found _or_ after ten minutes has passed:

     waitfor --delay 10m --exists foobar.txt